yudis9997/Hello-World/README.md

 # Hello-World
-This My First Time Use GitHub.
+This is My First Time Using GitHub.